 As low as possible while still getting the proper exposure (15s-25s)

 Shutter speed is the last bit of the exposure triangle (ISO and Aperture being the other two points).
 Together, they make up the exposure (or brightness) of your photo.

-If it is a still object and you have a sturdy tripod, theoretically you can have as long as a shutter speed as you want without getting any blur.
+If it is a still object and you have a sturdy tripod, theoretically you can have as long of a shutter speed as you want without getting any blur.

 But wait a second, the stars are constantly moving very slowly due to the earths rotation.
 How will that affect the photo?

-The truth it, depending on the focal length of your lens, you cannot have your shutter speed for too long.
+The truth is, depending on the focal length of your lens, you cannot have your shutter speed for too long.